restsql/restsql/README.txt

 The files may be called anything you wish; these are only the suggested names.

 The general restsql.properties is set through a System Property, "org.restsql.properties".
 The value is an absolute path to your properties file, e.g. /etc/opt/business/restsql/restsql.properties.
 The WAR mode should use a context-param in the web.xml to set this (See Installation section later for details).
 The JAR mode will default to default-restsql.properties (source location: restsql/src/resources/properties) that is included in the jar.

+Note: All path separators must use the forward slash, even on Windows.
+To refer to a path on Windows, for example c:\tools\restsql, use the form /tools/restsql, or if the app server is on a different drive, use file:///c:/tools/restsql.

 The general restsql.properties contains the following configurations:
     1. Logging                              (required)